 Let’s get one thing straight from the start: roof leaks are a big issue and you should not postpone dealing with them.
 That said, a leak isn’t necessarily a sign that roof replacement is in order.
 A few more factors come into this equation before you can decide that replacement is the best option.

-If the water damage is minor, then removing shingles from the affected area may be enough to prevent future problems.
-Keep in mind that asphalt shingles are designed to last for as long as 15 years and they can withstand heavy winds, rain, snow, and heat.
-Metal roofs, on the other hand, are more prone to ice dams and that can boost roofing costs.
-A tilted roof is better at redirecting water than a flat roof, but the roofing materials can make a difference.
+If the water damage is minor, then removing sheets or tiles from the affected area may be enough to prevent future problems.
+Keep in mind that Metal roofs, are designed to last several decades, if correctly maintained.
+A tilted roof is better at redirecting water than a flat roof, but the roofing materials used considering locations, pitch, localised weather conditions and many other factors can make a difference.

-A roofing contractor will be able to tell you if removing a few shingles or patching the damaged area is enough to fix the problem.
-If the wear and tear are not extensive, the roof seems to be in good shape, and the leak is located in only a small area, then there’s no need to replace the entire thing.
+A roofing contractor will be able to tell you if removing a few sheets or patching the damaged area is enough to fix the problem.
+Alternatively you might not like to have anyone on your damaged roof, which could possible cause further damage, whilst inspecting your roof.
+We recommend using a drone inspection by an experienced drone services company.
+They will take high resolution images of your damaged roofing, and provide you with detailed images to discuss with your Roofing company of choice.
+If the wear and tear is not extensive, the roof seems to be in good shape, and the leak is located in only a small area, then there’s no need to replace the entire thing.

 When You Should Consider Replacing the Roof